 The table below shows how much you could hold in a savings account that isn’t an ISA, before having to pay tax on the interest.

 ||Higher rate tax payer

 |Amount saved before paying tax on interest earned

 See the HMRC Guidance on PSA for more information.

 Can I have more than one Cash ISA?

 You can only pay in new funds or subscribe to one Cash ISA in the same tax year.
 If you've already got one from a previous tax year, you might be able to pay your new allowance into it if your account allows it.
 If it doesn't, you'll need to open a new ISA.
-You can also transfer your Cash ISA to another provider in the same tax year you open and pay in, as long as your account allows it and you transfer the full amount you paid in during that year.
+You can also transfer your Cash ISA to another provider in the same tax year you open and pay in, as long as your account allows it and you transfer the full amount you paid in during that tax year.

-Can I open a joint account ISA?
+Can I open an ISA as a joint account?